apify/actor-scraper/web-scraper/README.md

     // EXPOSED FUNCTIONS
-    saveSnapshot, // Saves a screenshot and full HTML of the current page to the key value store. skipLinks, // Prevents enqueueing more links via Pseudo URLs on the current page. skipOutput, // Prevents saving the return value of the pageFunction to the default dataset. enqueuePage, // Adds a page to the request queue. jQuery, // A reference to the jQuery $ function (if injectJQuery was used).
+    saveSnapshot, // Saves a screenshot and full HTML of the current page to the key value store. skipLinks, // Prevents enqueueing more links via Pseudo URLs on the current page.
+    // skipOutput, // Prevents saving the return value of the pageFunction to the default dataset. enqueueRequest, // Adds a page to the request queue. jQuery, // A reference to the jQuery $ function (if injectJQuery was used).

     // EXPOSED OBJECTS
-    globalStore, // Represents an in memory store that can be used to share data across pageFunction invocations. requestList, // Reference to the run's default Apify.RequestList. requestQueue, // Reference to the run's default Apify.RequestQueue. dataset, // Reference to the run's default Apify.Dataset. keyValueStore, // Reference to the run's default Apify.KeyValueStore. log, // Reference to Apify.utils.log
+    globalStore, // Represents an in memory store that can be used to share data across pageFunction invocations.
+    // requestList, // Reference to the run's default Apify.RequestList.
+    // requestQueue, // Reference to the run's default Apify.RequestQueue.
+    // dataset, // Reference to the run's default Apify.Dataset.
+    setValue, // Reference to the run's default Apify.KeyValueStore. getValue, // Reference to the run's default Apify.KeyValueStore. log, // Reference to Apify.utils.log
     underscoreJs, // A reference to the Underscore _ object (if injectUnderscore was used).
 }